RRS Discovery Oceanographic Research Vessel, United Kingdom

 Propulsion

-The vessel will be powered by four eight-cylinder inline Wärtsilä 8L20 diesel electric generating sets.
-There will be two DC motors, each of 2,200kW capacity.
+The vessel is powered by four eight-cylinder inline Wärtsilä 8L20 diesel electric generating sets.
+It has two DC motors, each of 2,200kW capacity.
 There will be two azimuth thrusters with five-bladed fixed pitch (FP) propellers, one retractable azimuth thruster and one water-jet thruster.

 Important RSS Discovery equipment

-Overside lifting systems and cranes will be comprised of A-frame, parallelogram frame, bullhorn boom, heavy lift offshore crane, hangar overhead handling beam, deck handling cranes and deck handling / provision crane.
+Overside lifting systems and cranes comprise of A-frame, parallelogram frame, bullhorn boom, heavy lift offshore crane, hangar overhead handling beam, deck handling cranes and deck handling / provision crane.